Port Costa, California: Geography

-According to the United States Census Bureau, the CDP has a total area of 0.16 sqmi, all of it land.
-Port Costa is surrounded by rolling hills grazed by cattle and managed by East Bay Regional Park District.
+According to the United States Census Bureau, the CDP has a total area of 0.16 sqmi, all land.
+Port Costa is surrounded by rolling hills grazed by cattle and is managed by East Bay Regional Park District.
 Carquinez Strait Regional Shoreline stretches from Crockett through Port Costa and to Martinez.
 Big Bull Valley Creek runs along McEwen Road into a historic reservoir just above the town, then it runs in an underground pipe culvert beneath the town to the Carquinez Strait.

-At the 2000 census, the CDP had a total area of 0.68 sqmi, all of it land.
+At the 2000 census, the CDP had a total area of 0.68 sqmi, all land.

 Demographics

 Port Costa first appeared as a census designated place in the 2000 U.S. census.